Introduction

 A channel acts as a virtual connection inside a TCP connection.

 Every AMQP protocol-related operation occurs over a channel.
-A channel reuses a connection, forgoing the need to reauthorize and open a new TCP stream.
-Channels allow you to use resources more efficiently.
+A channel reuses a connection, avoiding the need to reauthorize and open a new TCP stream.
+Channels use resources more efficiently than opening and closing connections.

-LavinMQ supports both IPv4 and IPv6 connections.
-Connections also have TLS (SSL) support meaning that it is possible to encrypt connections using TLS.
-In most clients it is easy to use TLS, just replace amqp:// with amqps:// in the URL.
+LavinMQ supports IPv4, IPv6, and encrypted TLS (SSL) connections.
+For most clients, TLS is easy to use; replace amqp:// with amqps:// in the URL.

 Closing a connection closes all associated channels.